RobLoach/lutris-kodi-addon/README.md

 1. Go to Settings → Add-ons → Install from zip file

-1. Navigate to where you placed the zip file and select “Install”
+1. Navigate to where you placed the zip file and select Install

 ## Development